 Teach Growth Mindset

-But on the other hand, I’ve heard the stories of people who said, “I knew I couldn’t do that math, but I stayed in the professor’s face asking for help.
-I never did get that math to the level I should have, but I was happy to get that “D” I know my professor help me.”
+But on the other hand, I’ve heard the stories of people who said, “I knew I couldn’t do that math.
+But I stayed in the professor’s face asking for help.
+I never did get that math to the level I should have.
+However, I was happy to get that “D” I know my professor help me out.”

 The difference…one gave up while the other never stopped and a way was made out of no way.

 Dyscalculia Treatment: Provide Multisensory Instruction

 One of the best ways to instruct those with any learning disability, including Dyscalculia, is through multisensory instruction.

 Some people may associate multisensory instruction with reading.
 However, subjects like math can benefit too.